 Building Healthy Habits: Introduction to the Blatt PE Center and the Department of Physical Education and Athletic Training

 Establishing a routine of healthy eating coupled with regular physical activity can contribute the overall success of college students.
 There is a strong correlation between personal wellness and academic success and USC offers many resources to support students in their efforts to create healthy habits.
-This introduction to the Blatt PE Center and the Physical Activity Program in particular, will offer exposure and insight into the wide range of options for physical activity available at the PE Center as well as class offerings for academic credit through the Department of Physical Education and Athletic Training.
-Students will have the option of observing or participating during this visit.
-Please request this session at least two weeks in advance of the desired date.
-Length:40- 50 minutes.
+This introduction to the Blatt PE Center and the Physical Activity Program in particular, offers exposure and insight into the wide range of options for physical activity available at the PE Center as well as class offerings for academic credit through the Department of Physical Education and Athletic Training.
+Request this session at least two weeks in advance of the desired date.

 Physical Activity Coordinator